android/architecture-samples/README.md

 This project is made by the [community](https://github.com/googlesamples/android-architecture/graphs/contributors) and curated by Google and core maintainers.
 Each sample has a group of owners that look after it keeping it up to date and handling issues and pull requests.

 Want to be part of it?
-[Read on](https://github.com/googlesamples/android-architecture/wiki/Contributions).
+Read [how to become a contributor](https://github.com/googlesamples/android-architecture/blob/master/CONTRIBUTING.md) and the [contributor's guide](https://github.com/googlesamples/android-architecture/wiki/Contributions)